rafay99-epic/MSBridge-Website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new idea or enhancement for MS Bridge
-title: ''
+title: "[Feature]: "
-labels: ''
+labels: enhancement
 assignees: ''
 ---

+## Summary
+Briefly describe the feature or improvement you’d like to see.

+---

+## Problem Statement
-**Is your feature request related to a problem?
-Please describe.**
+Is your feature request related to a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please describe clearly.
+Example: *"I often struggle to organize my notes by tags, and it slows down my workflow."*

+---

+## Proposed Solution
-**Describe the solution you'd like**
+Describe the solution you’d like.
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+Be as specific as possible.
+Example: *"Add a tag management screen where users can create, edit, and delete tags."*

+---

+## Alternatives Considered
+Have you thought of other ways to solve this problem?
-A clear and concise description of any alternative solutions or features you've considered.
+List any alternative solutions or features you’ve considered.

-**Additional context**
+---

+## Benefits / Impact
+- Who will this feature help?
+- How will it improve the app?
+- Is it a must-have or a nice-to-have?

+---

+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, references, or screenshots here.
+If you have mockups, diagrams, or links to similar apps, include them.